yangdanny97/yangdanny97.github.io/_posts/2024-12-20-adopt-your-spot.md

 # What kinds of places do people adopt?

-The signup form for Adopt Your Spot contains a free-form section where people can name the spot they are adopting.
-Around half of the responses are addresses/street numbers, but the rest of them contain other words that describe the location, such as "sidewalk" or "bus stop" or "apartment".
+Each adopted spot has some text describing the location.
+Around half of the spots only list street numbers, but the rest of them contain other descriptive text such as "sidewalk" or "bus stop" or "apartment".

-To begin, I plotted the most common bigrams (two word phrases) in the responses as a word cloud:
+I plotted the most common bigrams (two word phrases) in the responses as a word cloud, which shows that tree beds are a very popular spot to adopt:

 <p align="center">
   <img height="500" src="https://yangdanny97.github.io/misc/adopt_your_spot/locations_cloud.png">